latest nhpb_banner 1__compressed

 Assistance programs Onondaga County and Syracuse.

-In addition to financial aid, there is free stuff available in both the county and city of Syracuse.
-Low income families, seniors and the disabled will receive applications to Christmas assistance programs, free winter clothes or school supplies for kids.
-Or locate gasoline vouchers, and even grants to pay heating bills.
-More information is below.
+The non-organizations will also help them become self-sufficient by offering free job training, gas money, car repairs and more.
+In addition to financial help, there is free stuff available in both the county and city of Syracuse.
+Get applications to Christmas assistance programs, free winter clothes or school supplies for kids.
+Or locate free medical care and benefits for families living in poverty.

 Emergency financial help for bills and free items for low-income in Syracuse area